GREEKC/hackathon-marseille/project_descriptions/interfacing_ReMap/README.md

 ## User needs - Questions - REST entry points

-- ReMap: Give me all peaks for a region
+- ReMap: Give me all peaks for a region coordinate (chr1:12334:68090) -- Allow filters by species, TF name, biotype
-- ReMap: Give me all peaks for a region set
+- ReMap: Give me all peaks for a set of region coordinates (bed file, or (chr1:12334:68090;chrX:6666:9999)) -- Allow filters by species, TF name, biotype
-- ReMap: Give me all peaks for a given Biotype (cell type / tissue)
+- ReMap: Give me all peaks for a given Biotype (MCF-7 / Liver) -- Allow filters by species, TF name
-- ReMap: Give me all peaks for a set of TFs
+- ReMap: Give me all peaks for a set of TFs (ESR1, AR, CTCF) -- Allow filters by species
-- ReMap: Give me all peaks for a given TF
+- ReMap: Give me all peaks for a given TF (AR)
-- ReMap : peak enrichment
+	-- Allow filters by species

-	-I give you a set of peaks, I want the ReMap peaksets with significant overlap R package already exists to do this, but it requires to download the whole peakset
+- ReMap : peak enrichment (input paramters as JSON file for the ReMapEnrich) -I give you a set of peaks, I want the ReMap peaksets with significant overlap R package already exists to do this, but it requires to download the whole peakset

 ## Entry points